Superman (1978 film series character): Superman (1978)

 On the distant planet Krypton, unable to convince Kryptonian elders, scientist Jor-El promises that neither he nor his wife, Lara, will leave the planet.
 However, he sends his infant son, Kal-El, to Earth to ensure his survival, just as Krypton begins its death throes.
-Kal-El's spaceship crash-lands three years later in Smallville, Kansas, where the boy is found and adopted by a childless couple, Jonathan and Martha Kent, who name him Clark Kent and find that he is no ordinary child, but incredibly agile and strong.
+Kal-El's spaceship crash-lands in Smallville, Kansas three years later in 1951 (Lex Luthor later states the Krypton exploded in 1948).
+The boy is found and adopted by a childless couple, Jonathan and Martha Kent, who name him Clark Kent and find that he is no ordinary child, but incredibly agile and strong.
 He is told by his parents to keep his abilities hidden.

-After Jonathan dies of a fatal heart attack, Clark conveys helplessness about having "all those powers and I couldn't even save him".
-After a few months pass, Clark hears the call of a green crystal hidden in his parents' barn, and decides it is time to discover his purpose and departs on a journey to the Arctic and uses the crystal to build the Fortress of Solitude, a majestic crystal palace in the architectural style of his home planet, Krypton.
-Inside, learns his true name, Kal-El, the reason he was transported to Earth, and his future role on the planet from holographic recordings of his father.
+Shortly before Clark's eighteenth-birthday, Jonathan unexpectedly dies from a fatal heart attack.
+At his father's funeral, Clark conveys helplessness about having "all those powers and I couldn't even save him".
+Months later, Clark hears the call of a green crystal hidden in his parents' barn, and decides it is time to discover his purpose and departs on a journey to the Arctic and uses the crystal to build the Fortress of Solitude, a majestic crystal palace in the architectural style of his home planet, Krypton.
+Inside, he learns his true name, Kal-El, the reason he was transported to Earth, and his future role on the planet from holographic recordings of his father.
 After 12 years of education and training within the Fortress of Solitude, he emerges garbed in a red cape and blue body suit with the El family symbol on the chest and flies off.